-High school students who are in the 11th and 12th grades may attend upon approval of a high school counselor and parent or guardian of the student.
+High school students who are in the 11th and 12th grade, and who are at least 14 years of age, may attend upon approval of a high school counselor and parent or guardian of the student.
 Courses attempted and units earned will be recorded on a college permanent record.
-High school students are not eligible to receive Title IV Federal Financial Aid.
+High school students are not eligible to receive Title IV Federal Financial Aid, and if classified as a non-resident of California, will be responsible to pay nonresident tuition.